mikegratton/LetsTalk/README.md

 * RTPS -- Real-Time Publish Subscribe.
 This is the protocol standard.
 It covers how participants discover one another, how topics and types are communicated, how data is sent, and how transmission errors are handled.
-RTPS uses a peer-to-peer design rather than a central message broker, making it more resillient and flexible.
-(But also placing larger burdens on those peers.)
+RTPS uses a peer-to-peer design rather than a central message broker, making it more resilient and flexible (but also placing larger burdens on those peers).

 * IDL -- Interface Description Language.
-DDS inherited this from the 90's CORBA technology, and the 16/32 bit world of the time defintely shows in the language.
+DDS inherited this from the 90's CORBA technology, and the 16/32 bit world of the time definitely shows in the language.
 IDL is ugly but functional for the purpose.
-It isn't as fully featured as Google Protocol Buffers, but it is servicable.
+It isn't as fully featured as Google Protocol Buffers, but it is serviceable.

 * CDR -- Common Data Representation.
 This is the serialized format for data transmitted.
 Typically, IDL compilers generate native code from IDL that handles serialization to/deserialization from CDR.
 Compared to Google Protocol Buffers, CDR is faster to serialize/deserialize, but larger on the wire.
-Given DDS's emphasis on local network communication vs protobuf's focus on internet communication, this makes sense.
+Given DDS's emphasis on local network communication vs protobuf's focus on internet communication, these design differences makes sense.

 # History